fbpx

 The Spark for Advocacy: Michele’s Story

 My name is Michele.
-I am a healthcare worker, mother, and recent survivor of venous thromboembolism (blood clots in the veins).
+I am a healthcare worker, mother, and recent survivor of venous thromboembolism (blood clots in the veins, which includes deep vein thrombosis and pulmonary embolism).
 I am sharing my story to raise awareness, both on a general level as well as from the perspective of a healthcare worker.

 I did well during the first two weeks of recovery after my ankle surgery, but I noticed a change in how my leg felt when a cast was placed on it.
 I experienced throbbing and swelling in my calf, which prompted me to go into my doctor’s office to have it checked out.
 When I went in, my podiatrist informed me that the swelling and pain was normal, and that it would dissipate soon enough.
 There was no imaging ordered and, again, no anticoagulation discussed.
 I had no idea that I was at risk for thrombosis (blood clots).